-If you’re planning your holiday meals right now, be sure to Pin this spinach salad recipe!
+If you’re planning your holiday meals right now, be sure to save this one!
 It’s easy to prep ahead, and has a beautiful contrast of colors.
 It’s also a healthy way to start an indulgent night of eating.

 I like to start with the good stuff, and this wilted spinach salad has it all.

 - Beef Tenderloin Roast – a delicious tenderloin coated in a rosemary butter.

 - Cauliflower Cheese – a great veggie dish with the right amount of indulgence for the holidays!